 If a guest simply forgot an item you can save it and keep it for them in case they come back or request it sent to them.
 In case of theft, you will be able to pin down what areas of your hotel would need more security measures such as surveillance.

 19. Fire alarms

 Fire alarms protect the safety of staff, guests, their belongings and your property.
-Conduct alarm checks regularly and keep track of fixes to ascertain that they work.
-In many countries and regions, having functional fire alarms are a part of fire safety legislations and standards.
-If your hotel isn't complying you could risk getting fines or worse.
+Conduct alarm checks regularly and keeps track of fixes to ascertain that they work.
+In many countries and regions, having functional fire alarms is a part of fire safety legislation and standards.
+If your hotel isn't complying you could risk getting fined or worse.

 Therefore make sure to report and track if fire alarms stop working, need maintenance or are replaced prematurely.